smoeding/puppet-openssl/REFERENCE.md

 ### openssl_signcsr

-Take a certificate signing request (CSR), a config file providing the cedrtificate extensions and a key file to generate a certificate.
+Take a certificate signing request (CSR), a config file providing the certificate extensions and a key file to generate a certificate.
 The certificate will be valid for the given number of days.
 An encrypted key can be used if the key password is supplied.